wish99benjamin/VivifrailTaiwanApp/README.md

 ![](https://i.imgur.com/6yAxsQE.jpg)
 - Record user's daily exercise progress.
 Medical professionals can click on a date to view detailed information and add notes.
 ### Database
+- Utilizing SQLite plugin for Flutter to implement data storage.
 - Allowing healthcare professionals to remotely monitor the daily exercise status of the elderly.